 Non-pressure pipelines laid in open cut shall be tested after they are jointed and before any backfilling is commenced, other than such as shall be necessary for structural stability whilst under test.

-The pipelines shall be tested by means of an air or water test or by a visual or close circuit television (CCTV) inspection (as agreed with the ), in lengths determined by the course of construction, in accordance with a program approved by the .
+The pipelines shall be tested by means of an air or water test or by a visual or close circuit television (CCTV) inspection (as agreed with the Project Manager), in lengths determined by the course of construction, in accordance with a program approved by the Project Manager.
 CCTV records shall be submitted together with as-built drawings of each part, zone or section of the Works.

 A further test shall be carried out after the backfilling is complete.